 Midlife is often when we start thinking we want something different from our lives.
 Menopause reminds us that while we still have lots of time left, if we want to do something else, we better get our skates on!
 I started this process when early menopause at 41 prompted me to start questioning everything about myself and my future role in the world.
 I quickly realized this was a whole new chapter in life.

-I reckon the potentially biggest impact of Covid-19 will be that we have had the time and environment in which to contemplate a new ‘normal’ for both the world and ourselves.
+I reckon the potentially biggest impact of Covid-19 will be that our priorities have changed and we’re no longer so willing to accept the status quo.
 It’s certainly prompted me to start focusing on what’s truly important, rather than all the distracting less meaningful ‘stuff’ of ‘normal’ day-to-day life.

 There’s nothing like a global pandemic to make you realize exactly what does and doesn’t matter!
 What you actually need.
 As well as reminding you daily of your own mortality!